 What if people like us could get elected?
 Ordinary New Yorkers should have a chance to run and win, not just those connected to the wealthy donor class.
-Reforms that provide public matching funds to amplify the role of ordinary Americans in financing elections have removed barriers, allowing candidates from different backgrounds to serve in elected office.
+Reforms that provide small dollar, public matching funds to amplify the role of ordinary Americans in financing elections have removed barriers, allowing candidates from different backgrounds to serve in elected office.

 Citizen-funded election systems mean: